ThisisDanielaG/diversefires.github.io/README.md

 My strengths are in UX and typography.
 I am relearning how to code in HTML and CSS.

-This website was built using the Github community, tutorials, and the templates by https://imfunniee.github.io/
+This personal website was built using the Github community, tutorials, and the templates by https://imfunniee.github.io/

-Stay tuned for updates.
+I am using it to host updates on my academic and artistic pursuits.

+Feel free to take a look at the code.
+I can lead you to Google Scripts and SEO tutorials if you are interested in a similar set up.